miriamwanjo/Udacity-Azure-CI-CD-Pipeline/README.md

   ### Continuous Delivery - Azure Pipelines & Azure App Service
    1. On the Azure portal, navigate to Azure Devops organizations, and create a new project, under service connection ensure that its connected to your subscription and       resource group.
-   2. On the Azure terminal, create an app service and deploy your app: az webapp up --sku F1 -n <yourappservicename>
+   2. On the Azure terminal, create an app service and deploy your app:
+          `az webapp up --sku F1 -n <yourappservicename>`

         **the name has to be unique
-        To verify the depoyed application on your browser go to https://<your-appservice>.azurewebsites.net/ and you should see the words in the html part on the app.py file
+        To verify the deployed application on your browser go to `https://<your-appservice>.azurewebsites.net/` and you should see the words in the html part on the app.py file
        ![app url verification](https://user-images.githubusercontent.com/41089682/111698561-fa913880-8804-11eb-8041-24c3fdbc2c83.PNG)

-   3. On the terminal, perform a prediction to ensure that everything is working by running ./make_predict_azure_app.sh
+   3. On the terminal, perform a prediction to ensure that everything is working by running `./make_predict_azure_app.sh`
-       < If you get an error, run
+      If you get an error, run
-       chmod +x make_predict_azure_app.sh first
+       `chmod +x make_predict_azure_app.sh` first

        This should output
        ![make_prediction screenshot](https://user-images.githubusercontent.com/41089682/111698903-61165680-8805-11eb-8f4a-a0c14e7b709c.PNG)

-   4. Inspect the logs of your application on your browser: https://<app-name>.scm.azurewebsites.net/api/logs/docker
+   4. Inspect the logs of your application on your browser: `https://<app-name>.scm.azurewebsites.net/api/logs/docker`

        ![logs_docker](https://user-images.githubusercontent.com/41089682/111699415-147f4b00-8806-11eb-99fb-1c72a9f9b3ff.PNG)